R-Chandna/MSDS6306_CaseStudy_1/CaseStudy1Deliverable.md

 ##            0            0            0            0            0
 ```

+##Beer and Brewery Quick Facts

 ###Breweries per state
-The 558 breweries are spread among all 50 states and includes District of Columbia for a total of 51.
+The 558 breweries are spread among all 50 states and includes District of Columbia (for a total of 51).
 The most breweries are located in in Colorado (259).
 Other states with at least 100 breweries include: Pennsylvania (100), Oregon (114), Texas (130), Indiana (138), Michigan (162), and California (181).

 ```r
 state.count <- as.data.frame(table(master.file$State))